-In making this finding, the Acoustic Assessment and Section of the Proposed development:

-In making this finding, the Acoustic Assessment and Section of the Proposed development of the Proposed development:
+In making this finding, the Acoustic Assessment of the Proposed fell on Making this finding, the Acoustic Assessment of the Proposed development:

 - 1.8 metre high fences to portion of north and east site boundaries, meeting a surface density requirement of 12 kg/m2 minimum and otherwise complying with standards set out in Appendix E to the report. - Automatic doors and acoustic insulation to be installed to the auto carwash in accordance with the standards specified in the report. - Full perimeter screening of all mechanical services on the roof of the control building (packaged air conditioning units, refrigeration condenser units and exhaust cowls etc) to standards specified in the report.